Poikilos/kc_modpack/contributing.md

       - [ ] Use the old Sapier animated version of the fireball.
       - [ ] Allow setting the particle size (and size variance, lifespan, and lifespan variance?)
 See email: 4/17/19 11:51 AM ET

-#### Visuals for storytelling or multiplayer
-Sprites for emotes would be just as easy to implement (just little symbols similar to above but for emotions), even for role playing bosses/NPCs such as for minigames or dungeons.
-I may implement the option to show emote sprites on the player if what they type in chat contains an emote (such as :) or :smile:).

-#### Sounds
+### Sounds
 get hurt, attack, provoke [could also be for spell/skill like the identically-named animation sequence])

-##### Warcry
+#### Warcry
 [If war_cry is set, war cry plays every time you click the mob #269](https://github.com/poikilos/EnlivenMinetest/issues/269)
 - See also email 5/24/19 9:01 AM ET

+## Visuals for storytelling or multiplayer
+Sprites for emotes would be just as easy to implement (just little symbols similar to above but for emotions), even for role playing bosses/NPCs such as for minigames or dungeons.
+I may implement the option to show emote sprites on the player if what they type in chat contains an emote (such as :) or :smile:).

 ### Brainstorms
 #### Node name ideas